Loading...

 Reference

-• chage -l <user> : Displays password aging and expiration information for a user.
+• chage -l <user>: Displays password aging and expiration details for a user.